Impact of dim-6 $\nu$SMEFT operators on low-scale leptogenesis: Conclusion

 In this work, we have demonstrated that the dim-6, $\Tilde{L}$NC operator $\mathcal{O}_6 =(\overline{L_{\alpha}}\nu_{R,I})(\overline{u_R}Q)/\Lambda^2$ within the $\nu$SMEFT framework can have significant contributions to both low-scale LG and $0\nu\beta\beta$ decay.
 Although this operator preserves effective lepton number $\Tilde{L}$ and does not induce neutrino masses at tree-level, it modifies the RHN equilibration dynamics in the early Universe and enhances the $0\nu\beta\beta$ decay amplitude at low energies.

 As discussed in \cite{Dekens:2020ttz}, we observe that the operator $\mathcal{O}_6$ can dominate $0\nu\beta\beta$ decay process over the dim-4 interactions, leading to shorter half-lives by several orders of magnitude.
-In particular, for RHN masses in the MeV-\si{\giga\electronvolt} range, next-generation $0\nu\beta\beta$ decay searches such as KamLAND2-Zen and LEGEND have great potential to probe the parameter space in the case of $\Lambda \sim \SI{100}{\tera\electronvolt}$.
-It is also seen that, depending on mixing between active and sterile neutrinos, the mixed contribution -- where the $0\nu\beta\beta$ process originates from both dim-6 and weak interactions (see Fig.~\ref{fig:DBD_diagrams}) -- can be the leading process.
+In particular, for RHN masses in the MeV-\si{\giga\electronvolt} range, next-generation $0\nu\beta\beta$ decay searches such as KamLAND2-Zen and LEGEND have great potential to probe the parameter space in the presence of the dim-6 operator.
+We focused on the case $G\propto F$, which greatly reduces the number of free parameters and allows for an approximate lepton number conservation in the system, which makes RHN parameter values with large active-sterile mixing angles and small active neutrino masses technically natural.
+However, we find that for parameter points obeying an approximate symmetry, cancellations in the rate stemming from the dim-6 operator can be present, suppressing $0\nu\beta\beta$ decay processes.

 We presented the first detailed analysis of the effect of $\mathcal{O}_6$ on low-scale LG.
 We derived the relevant QKEs, incorporating the additional scattering processes mediated by this operator.
 From this, we showed how to estimate the resulting dynamics of the system analytically and computed the final BAU for several representative BPs numerically.
 Depending on the EFT cutoff scale $\Lambda$, the operator can both suppress or enhance the BAU by several orders of magnitude.
 We highlight that the enhancement of the BAU is possible even without introducing additional sources of lepton number violation.
 Furthermore, the operator $\mathcal{O}_6$ leads to UV freeze-in, i.e.\ it is highly active at large temperatures, making the resulting dynamics sensitive to the highest temperatures in the thermal history, particularly the reheating temperature.
 Explicitly, we showed the dependence of the BAU on the reheating temperatures and the cutoff scale $\Lambda$ for different benchmark points.
+While we focused on the case $G\propto F$, a similar behavior is expected also for other choices; in particular the regions where the BAU is exponentially suppressed should be the same for most flavor structures.